-- California Public Records Act Clean-up

-- California Public Records Act Clean-up: Conforming Revisions
+• California Public Records Act Clean-Up: Conforming Revisions

-- Resolution Authorizing Topics for Study

-The Commission held nine public meetings in 2021.
-Because of the COVID-19 pandemic, all meetings were held via video conference.
+The Commission held seven public meetings in 2022.
+Because of the COVID-19 pandemic, six of the meetings were conducted via teleconference, and one was conducted in a hybrid format that included both in-person and teleconference participation.